AutomatedIT/presentations/minikube_demo.md

 # miniukbe k8s dashboard - start k8s dashboard and take look around - uses metrics & heapster
 minikube dashboard

- - take a look at Default > Nodes
+-take a look at Default namespace > Nodes

- - take a look at kube-system > Deployments
+-take a look at kube-system namespace > Deployments

- - take a look at kube-system > Pods
+-take a look at kube-system namespace > Pods

- - take a look at storage classes
+-take a look at Storage Classes

 # kubectl command line - look at kubectl and keep an eye on things